pimcore/customer-data-framework/doc/30_OAuth-Server.md

   - grant_type (must)

-      This must have got the value of "authorization_code"
+      This must have got the value of `"authorization_code"`

   If the passed Auth-Code (`code`) is valid, then a JSON is returned.
 This JSON contains:

   - token_type

-       A static value "Bearer"
+       A static value `"Bearer"`

   - expires_in

-       A timestamp in seconds when this Access-Token expired by
+       A timestamp in seconds states when this Access-Token expired by

   - access_token